Shot-on-video film: Legacy

 Union Maids, Tongues Untied and Hoop Dreams are each inducted into the National Film Registry.

 Possibly in Michigan first gained notoriety on social media in 2015, and has gained popularity among Gen Z teens.

-Some SOV films like Feeders, Things (later to be known as one of the worst movies of all time) and Rollergator were spoofed by RiffTrax, consisting of former Mystery Science Theater 3000 alumni Kevin Murphy, Bill Corbett and Michael J. Nelson.
+Some SOV films like Feeders and Rollergator were spoofed by RiffTrax, consisting of former Mystery Science Theater 3000 alumni Kevin Murphy, Bill Corbett and Michael J. Nelson.

 Heavy Metal Parking Lot was positioned at #67 by Rolling Stone on their list of 70 greatest music documentaries.

+Trailers for some SOV titles like Death Nurse (1987) and Cannibal Campout (1988) were featured on the 2021 compilation film The AGFA Horror Trailer Show: Videorage.